 Each partner brings its respective expertise and technologies to the GHVCI and, collectively, the parties will collaborate with a wide range of other vaccine development organizations.
 Funding for the establishment, operation and growth of the GHVCI comes from Sanofi and the Gates Foundation, and additional funding will be sought to support collaborative research activities with respect to specific vaccines to be developed at the GHVCI.

 This distinctive collaboration leverages the potential power of the partners’ collective expertise, combining IDRI’s vaccine design, formulation and production technologies; Sanofi’s position as a leading multi-national vaccine developer, manufacturer and seller; and the Gates Foundation’s knowledge, influence and financial support regarding the discovery and development of global health interventions, including vaccines.
 A key component is the application of IDRI’s vaccine adjuvant technologies and formulation expertise, which have been developed over the past few years with strong financial support from the Gates Foundation.

 Members of the GHVCI joint steering committee include:

-- Chris Wilson, Bill & Melinda Gates Foundation
+- Lynda Stuart, Bill & Melinda Gates Foundation

 - Chris Karp, Bill & Melinda Gates Foundation